dcadata/county-gdp-2020-elections/README.md

 d: 0.699
 r: 0.283

+^ [Brookings found that "Biden-voting counties equal 70% of America’s economy"](https://www.brookings.edu/blog/the-avenue/2020/11/09/biden-voting-counties-equal-70-of-americas-economy-what-does-this-mean-for-the-nations-political-economic-divide/).
+They note that _"2020 figures reflect unofficial results from 99% of counties.
+Figures for 2020 represent results from 100% of counties for which 2018 GDP data are available."_

 **Proportion of GDP accounted for by counties won by each major party, but weighting each county's GDP by its D/R vote share**
 d: 0.498
 r: 0.359